-This is a more elusive type of reflection photography and newbie photographers typically have no idea about it.
-Weather-wise, you need a low tide, so that the water recedes leaving a flatter part of the beach open.
+This is a more elusive type of reflection photography.
+Newbie photographers typically have no idea about it.
+You need a low tide so that the water recedes, leaving a flatter part of the beach open.

-You also need to be quite low but don’t overdo it.
-The lower point of view kills linear perspective, and that’s something you wouldn’t want for your seascapes.
+You also need to shoot from a reasonably low angle, but not too low.
+Too low of a point of view kills linear perspective, which you wouldn’t want for your seascapes.
 Try to find the balance between the perspective and the number of reflections.

-With these reflections, you can produce great shots even during windy days.
+With these reflections, you can produce great shots even on windy days.

 6. Abstract Seascapes

-Shoot many photos and then choose where the composition works best.
+Shoot many photos and then choose which composition works best.
 If you include the sky, then regular composition rules apply.
 If you don’t, then it becomes more about the lines and shapes.

 Another way to create abstract seascapes is an ultra-long exposure.
-But in this case, the photo should be absolutely clear – no rocks, no algae, nothing distracting.
-Just the water and the sand or just the water.
+But in this case, the photo should be absolutely clear.
+Don’t include any distractions like seaweed or rocks.
+Include only the water and the sand or just the water.

 The sky is not that important.
 If you include it, the picture looks more like a landscape.
 If you don’t, it looks more abstract.